 If this doesn’t discourage the haters and they continue to harass the child via other channels, social networks have another tool at hand.
 The child can report this malicious behaviour to admins/moderators, which can be used by victims as well as witnesses of malevolent activity.
 Remember that reporting this kind of behaviour is anonymous and helps improve the security and comfort of all users in the digital realm.

 In some cases, social networks may ask for information about the person who is filing the report.
 These details are not shared with anyone but can be used to formalize the complaint and help the social network distinguish legitimate reports from fake ones.

 For the serious cases…

-Avoiding cyberhate is not easy, but many of the above-mentioned tools can provide at least some form of relief.
-However, haters, trolls and cyberbullies can be very persistent and transfer their hate, threats and attacks from digital world to the real world, especially if they are in the same location – for children, this often means school or after-school activities.
+Avoiding cyberhate is not easy, but many of the abovementioned tools can provide at least some form of relief.
+However, haters, trolls and cyberbullies can be very persistent and transfer their hate, threats and attacks from digital to the real world, especially if they are in the same location – for children, this often means school or after-school activities.

 In such cases, parents and teachers should create a “safe space” for their children in which they can share their experience without worrying about being revealed as a source and left exposed to the bully’s retaliation.
 Parents should also consider reporting this kind of misbehaviour to the school, after-school activity leadership or other responsible authorities.

-As cyberhate and cyberbullying are serious matters that can lead to physical as well as emotional harm and trauma, the worst cases should also be reported to the police.
+As cyberhate and cyberbullying are serious matters that can lead to physical as well as emotional harm and trauma, the worst cases are also to be reported to the police.
 Parents should always advise their children not to delete messages, posts, comments or other malicious content sent by a bully, as these can become crucial pieces of evidence in the ensuing proceedings.

 Building the bank of trust